 Following the sharp ISK depreciation in 2008, Landsnet's USD-denominated revenue from power-intensive consumers increased substantially in ISK.
 The government authorities showed willingness to address the problem that this presented for the revenue cap regime and to amend legislation in order that the revenue cap for power-intensive consumers would be denominated in the same currency as the tariff.
 With Act No. 19/2011, amending the Electricity Act, the asset base from which profitability and depreciation are derived as determinants of the revenue cap for power-intensive consumers was converted to USD based on the exchange rate at 31 July 2007, thereby redressing the balance between the revenue cap and the tariff.
-Since 2011, Landsnet has accrued a credit balance vis-à-vis power-intensive consumers, and the Company estimates that obligations due to over-collected revenue in previous years have been settled in accordance with the provisions of law, whereas the Authority's revenue cap settlement remains pending.
+Since 2011, Landsnet has accrued a credit balance vis-à-vis power-intensive consumers, and the Company estimates that obligations due to over-collected revenue in previous years have been mostly paid off.